Tim Farron Has Finally Said He Doesn't Think Gay Sex Is A Sin

 But on Tuesday Farron sought to clarify his position as he said he didn’t want to give the “wrong impression”.

-He told the BBC that he had previously avoided commenting on the matter as believed that as a political leader, “my job is not to pontificate on theological matters”.
+He told the BBC that he had previously avoided commenting on the matter as he believes that as a political leader, “my job is not to pontificate on theological matters”.

 “I am quite careful about how I talk about my faith.
 I do not bang on about it, I do not make a secret out of it,” Farron added.